Deep operation: Outcome

 The Germans began their offensive, as predicted, on 5 July 1943, under the codename Operation Citadel.
 The Soviets succeeded in limiting them to a slow advance.
-In the north, the German 9th Army advanced south from Orel.
+In the north, the 9th Army advanced south from Orel.
 The Germans failed to breach the main defence lines, stalling at the third belt.
 The German armies had been forced to commit their mobile reserves to the breakthrough.
 This allowed the Soviets to conduct the operational and offensive phase of their plan; Operation Kutuzov.
-Striking the 2nd Panzer Army, the Soviet's fresh operational forces, heavily mechanized, threatened to cut off the German 9th Army.
-Had they succeeded, nothing would have stood between the Red Army and the strategic depth of German Army Group Centre's front.
-However the Germans were able to stem the advance by committing their mobile reserves and organize a withdrawal.
+Striking the 2nd Panzer Army, the Soviet's fresh operational forces, heavily mechanized, threatened to cut off the 9th Army.
+Had they succeeded, nothing would have stood between the Red Army and the strategic depth of the front of Army Group Centre.
+The Germans were able to stem the advance by committing their mobile reserves and organize a withdrawal.
 Still, the two German armies had been worn down, and the Soviet forces in the north had won the strategic initiative.

 In the south, the Soviet plan did not work as effectively and the contingency plan had to be put into effect.
 The German formations succeeded in penetrating all three Soviet defence belts.
 This denied the Soviets the opportunity to pin them down in the tactical defence belts and release their operational reserves to engage the enemy on favourable terms.
 Instead, operational forces for Operation Polkovodets Rumyantsev that were intended for the southern counteroffensive, were ordered to at and near Prokhorovka.
 This led to the Battle of Prokhorovka.
 While the tactical deployment and operational plan had not worked as flawlessly as it had in the north, the strategic initiative had still been won.